-Floodplain management recommendations in the Plan may be fairly general (e.g., "The RFPG recommends that communities adopt and enforce specific freeboard requirements") whereas adopted minimum standards that must be specific enough for local entities to be able to clearly understand and adopt nearly verbatim (e.g., "Communities must adopt and enforce a minimum of one foot of freeboard for all new residential and non-residential construction and substantially improved or damaged structures in the 1 percent annual chance floodplain as defined by FEMA").
+Floodplain management recommendations in the Plan may be fairly general (e.g., "The RFPG recommends that communities adopt and enforce specific freeboard requirements") whereas adopted minimum standards that, if the RFPG requires them, must be adopted by entities in order for FMP and FMEs associated with them to be included in the plan.
+Inclusion must be specific enough for local entities to be able to clearly understand and adopt nearly verbatim (e.g., "Communities must adopt and enforce a minimum of one foot of freeboard for all new residential and non-residential construction and substantially improved or damaged structures in the 1% one percent annual chance floodplain as defined by FEMA.")-").
 If the RFPG requires them, minimum standards must be adopted by entities in order for FMEs, FMSs, or FMPs associated with them to be included in the plan.